iramkrishnan/laravel-docs/laravel-setup.md

 sudo mysql -u root -p

 # Create a user - admin with a blank password
-CREATE USER 'admin'@'localhost' IDENTIFIED BY '';
+CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin';
 GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost' WITH GRANT OPTION;
 FLUSH PRIVILEGES;